Pulover/PuloversMacroCreator/Documentation/Preview.md

 ## Buttons & Options

+### Copy

-**Copy**: Copies the entire currently displaying content of Preview Window to Clipboard.
+Copies the entire currently displaying content of Preview Window to Clipboard.

+### Refresh

-**Refresh**: Updates the content of Preview Window to the active Macro.
+Updates the content of Preview Window to the active Macro.

+### Auto-Refresh

-**Auto-Refresh**: Automatically refreshes the code whenever the active Macro is changed.
+Automatically refreshes the code whenever the active Macro is changed.

+### Indentation

-**Indentation**: Uses Tab-Indentation for Loops and If Statements.
+Uses Tab-Indentation for Loops and If Statements.

+### Convert Line Breaks

-**Convert Line Breaks**: Converts line break symbols (\`n) in command parameters to real line breaks.
+Converts line break symbols (\`n) in command parameters to real line breaks.

+### Comment out unchecked rows

-**Comment out unchecked rows**: Keeps unchecked rows in the macro as commented out script, instead of not exporting them.
+Keeps unchecked rows in the macro as commented out script, instead of not exporting them.

+### Line Wrap

-**Line Wrap**: Automatically add a line break to long lines.
+Automatically add a line break to long lines.

+### Always On Top

-**Always On Top**: Keeps this window on top.
-This may be useful to code creation during Recording.
+Keeps this window on top.
+This may be used to watch code creation during Recording.

-**Edit Script**: Exports the current preview to a script in the Temp folder and opens it in the default editor. **Note**: This feature is only meant as a quick export function.
+### Edit Script**: Exports the current preview to a script in the Temp folder and opens it in the default editor. **Note

+This feature is only meant as a quick export function.
 PMC is not designed to be an AHK script editor.

+### Dock/Undock

-**Dock/Undock**: Docks/undocks the *Preview* window to/from the Main window.
+Docks/undocks the *Preview* window to/from the Main window.